 Best budget Bluetooth speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best budget wireless speakers you can buy in 2021.

 Bluetooth speakers have always been a great addition to any music lover's box of tricks, but a budget option has never been more desirable than right now.
-Perhaps dropping a significant sum on something with multi-room or Roon-ready smarts or a plethora of inbuilt streaming platforms isn't justifiable right now.
-Maybe you just want something cheap and cheerful to provide good-quality musical accompaniment while you're working on the balcony.
-Maybe the children could use something durable to listen to while doing homework, or maybe you just want to listen to podcasts in the kitchen while you're cooking.
+Perhaps dropping a significant sum on something with multi-room capabilities, Roon-ready smarts or a plethora of inbuilt streaming platforms simply isn't justifiable after a tough year.
+Some of these solutions will set you back as little as £20-£30 – ideal you just want something cheap and cheerful to provide good-quality musical accompaniment while gardening.
+Maybe the children could use something durable to listen to while doing homework, or maybe you just want to chuck a podcast on in the kitchen when you're cooking.

 Models here at the more affordable end of the market tend to be rugged and super portable, so look out for a durable design and waterproofing, or at least water resistance (the latter meaning you shouldn't fully submerge your speaker in the drink).